MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Methods

-Since MS peak intensities are relative \footnote{In quantification experiments, the unnormalized value of a peak intensity can provide useful information, but in an identification context it does not.}, it is advisable to use loss functions that are invariant to scaling.
+Since MS peak intensities are relative \footnote{The unnormalized value of a peak intensity can provide useful information in some contexts (such as quantification and noise removal), but reference spectra have already been normalized and denoised.}, it is advisable to use loss functions that are invariant to scaling.
 We choose cosine distance (Eq. \ref{eq:cd_loss}) as the loss function, where $\hat{y}=f_\theta(x,z)$ is the predicted spectrum and $y$ is the real spectrum.
-This loss function, and the related cosine similarity, are commonly used to compare spectra \cite{neims,gnn_msms}.
-Our objective also includes a weight decay term ($l_2$ regularization on the model parameters), as is common among deep learning models.
+Cosine similarity is commonly used to compare spectra, so minimizing the cosine distance (thus maximizing similarity) is a natural choice and has been shown to work well in other models \cite{neims,gnn_msms}.